 Virtual Trader allows your organization to streamline and improve its intercompany accounting practices without having to customize Oracle EBS.
 Like a customized solution, Virtual Trader can manage intercompany trades between differing systems, allowing for a quick and streamlined period close.

-To see the advantages and drawbacks of each solution, make sure to download our comparison sheet.
+To see the advantages and drawbacks of each solution, make sure to download our comparison guide.
 Being able to compare each easily can help you to make the right choice for your business.
 To receive your copy, click on the download link below.